 In recent years, Android devices have become one of the most popular smartphones in the smartphone market.
-Although it has attracted more and more users, many of them have complained that they have been faced with a series of issues when using their Android mobile phones, such as stuck on the Android manufacturer’s logo, the operating system not running smoothly, short battery life, etc.
+Although it has attracted more and more users, many of them have complained that they have been faced with a series of issues when using their Android mobile phones, such as Android slow charging, the device is stuck on the Android manufacturer’s logo, the operating system not running smoothly, short battery life, etc.

 The reasons behind this issue may differ from the models of Android devices.
 However, generally speaking, your phone not turning on issue mainly results from the following cases: